RashmiShah06/Resurf/readme.md

 As a result, users often experience problems like:

 * Forgetting where an important website was bookmarked.
-* Losing track of downloaded PDFs and PPTs.
+* Losing track of downloaded PDFs, PPTs, and Word documents.
 * Saving useful GitHub repositories but never finding them again.
 * Managing resources spread across Chrome, Downloads, Google Drive, WhatsApp, YouTube, and personal notes.
-* Spending unnecessary time searching for previously saved resources.
+* Spending unnecessary time searching for previously saved resources — especially when the *filename* is forgotten but the *content* isn't.

 Resurf solves this problem by creating a unified platform focused on **capturing, organizing, and re-finding** digital resources.